john-vastola/john-vastola.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Department of Neurobiology, Harvard Medical School
+subtitle: Center for Brain Science and Kempner Institute, Harvard University

 profile:
   align: right